-Game e Theory Laboratory (DJS23CLPE612) Exp.
+Game Game Theory Laboratory (DJS23CLPE612) Exp.
 Suggested experiments 1 Construct and evaluate Nash equilibrium for Prisoner's Dilemma using nashpy, without using nashpy 2 Construct and evaluate the Game tree for the Battle of Sexes in Gambit 3 Construct and Evaluate Nash equilibrium for Hunting Game using nashpy, without using nashpy 4 Matching Pennies: Two payers, each having a penny, are asked to choose from among two strategies - heads (H) and tails (T).
 The row player wins if the two pennies match, while the column player wins if they do not.
 Find Nash Equilibrium nashpy, without using nashpy.
-5 Routing congestion game: player 1 is interested in getting good service, hence would like theothers to choose the same route.
-Find Nash Equilibrium nashpy, without using nashpy 6 SENATE RACE: An incumbent senator (from a rightist party) runs against a challenger (from a leftist both choose the same platform, the incumbent wins, otherwise the challenger wins.
+5 Routing congestion game: player 1 is interested in getting good service, hence would like theothers to choose different routes, while player 2 is interested only in disrupting player 1's serviceby trying to choose the same route.
+Find Nash Equilibrium nashpy, without using nashpy 6 SENATE RACE: An incumbent senator (from a rightist party) runs against a challenger (from a leftist party).
+They first choose a political platform, leftist or rightist, where the senator has to move first.
+If both choose the same platform, the incumbent wins, otherwise the challenger wins.
 Assume that the value of winning is 10, the value of compromising their political views (by choosing a platform not consistent with them) is 5, and the payoff is the sum of these values.
-Use Gambit to illustrate a Game 7 tree.
-DACKWARD INDUCTION: Six stores lie on the board.
-Block and White alternate to remove either. / BACK WARD INDUCTION: Six stones he on the board.
-Black and white alternate to remove either one or two stones from the board, beginning with white. whoever first faces an empty board when having to move loses.
+Use Gambit to illustrate a Game tree.
+7 BACKWARD INDUCTION: Six stones lie on the board.
+Black and White alternate to remove either one or two stones from the board, beginning with White.
+Whoever first faces an empty board when having to move loses.
 The winner gets \$1, the loser loses \$1.
 What are the best strategies for the players?
 Use Gambit to illustrate a Game tree 8 CENTIPEDE GAME: In this game, two players alternately face two stacks of money.
 To make a move, a player has the choice either to pass, in which case both stacks grow slightly and the other player now must make a move facing slightly larger stacks, or to take the larger stack, in which case the other player gets the smaller one and the game ends.
 If it didn't end before, the game ends after a fixed number of rounds, in which case both players share the accumulated money evenly.
 Use Gambit to illustrate a Game tree.
 Implement the CENTIPEDE GAME and find out Nash equilibrium 9 Mini Project